nervosnetwork/tippy/README.md

 }
 ```

-`appsettings.json` locates in `/Applications/Tippy.app/Contents/MacOS/` on macOS and in the root Tippy folder on Windows.
+`appsettings.json` locates in `/Applications/Tippy.app/Contents/MacOS/` on macOS and in the root Tippy folder on Windows/Linux.
+If Tippy is installed with Homebrew on Linux then it locates in `/home/linuxbrew/.linuxbrew/Cellar/tippy-linux/[version]/libexec/`.

 ### Debugger